-Customer relationship management capabilities reflect company skills and accumulated knowledge to identify attractive customers and prospects, and maintain initiate and improve relationships into profitable levels [5].
-Thus, CRM capabilities are reflected in the main activities of CRM [6, 11], such as customer management interactions (eg customer identification, customer acquisition and customer retention), customer upgrade relationships (eg cross-selling and upand win-back customer relations (relationships that are lost but profitable to reestablish customers) [6, 12].
+30 stomer relationship management capabilities reflect company skills and accumulated knowledge to identify attractive customers and prospects, initiate and maintain and impropriate these relationships into profitable levels [5].
+Thus, CRM capabilities are reflected in the main activities of CRM [6, 11], 32 th as customer management interactions (eg customer identification, customer acquisition and customer retention), customer upgrade relationships (eg cross-selling and upselling), and win-back customer relations (relationships that are lost but profitable to reestablish customers) [6, 12].

 Customer interaction management capabilities refer to the skills that companies use to identify, acquire and retain profitable customers.
 The ability to improve customer relations refers to skills that use companies to sell more expensive items and selling additional products or services to existing customers based on scientific customer data analysis.
-The ability to return customers is a company skill used to rebuild relationships with lost or inactive but profitable customers since the loss of customers will have a huge negative impact on the company's performance in the long run [13].
-Customer relationship management capabilities are very strong leading to increased marketing performance [7].
+The ability to return customers 15 a company skill used to rebuild relationships with lost or inactive but profitable customers since the loss of customers will have a huge negative impact on the company's performance in the long run [13].
+Instomer relationship management capabilities are very strong leading to increased marketing performance [7].